Be 18 years old or older and not currently enrolled in high school

 You choose your own schedule and Project Literacy matches you with a trained volunteer tutor.
 You and your tutor will meet one-on-one every week for 2 hours.
-Your tutor can help you prepare for tests, write emails, understand forms, read books and more.
+Your tutor can help you with your literacy goals.
+Literacy is more than just reading books -- together you and your tutor can prepare for tests, apply for jobs, write emails, practice communication, and more.

 Volunteer tutors must:

-- Complete our free tutor orientation and both training workshops
+Complete a self-paced online orientation and three training workshops

 Volunteer Tutor Training

 Project Literacy holds tutor training opportunities several times a year.
 Training consists of a self-paced online orientation and three in-person workshops.